-While JHPD officers have the authority to tow and impound vehicles in accordance with this Directive, the routine enforcement of parking violations on the JHU campus will remain with JHU's Transportation Services.
+While JHPD officers have the authority to tow and impound vehicles in accordance with this Directive, the routine enforcement of parking violations on the Johns Hopkins campus will remain with Johns Hopkins Transportation Services.
 See JHPD Directive #447, Parking Enforcement.
-JHPD will focus its towing and impoundment efforts on responding to violations that create a public hazard or other threat to public safety.
+The JHPD will focus its towing and impoundment efforts on responding to violations that create a public hazard or other threat to public safety.
 Officers shall follow all relevant Maryland laws governing vehicle towing, as well as all JHPD directives related to traffic enforcement and vehicle searches and seizures.